sethkrasnianski/docs/Documentation/1.0/checkout.md

 Method | Description
 ------ | -----------
-order_status | "paid", "dispatched", "processing", "refunded", "cancelled", "failed", "declined", "mismatch" | The status of the order transaction_success | 1, 0 | The transaction success
+order_status | The status of the order transaction_success | The transaction success
 transaction_reference | A reference to the transaction from the payment gateway